neontribe/ad-hoc-manifesto/FullText.md

 ![it's an engineer.
 IT is happening](images/6833649749-thumb.jpg)

-Set the Manifesto in its history.
+Let us the Manifesto in its history.
 It is 2001.
 When people thought of "famous software engineer", they probably thought "Bill Gates".
+Maybe Linus Torvalds, [if they read Time magazine.](http://web.archive.org/web/20070109132858/http://www.time.com/time/time100/poc/century.html)

+![MinecraftCarta](images/13508901354-thumb.jpg)

-Maybe Linus Torvalds, [if they read Time magazine.](http://web.archive.org/web/20070109132858/http://www.time.com/time/time100/poc/century.html) In 2001 there was no Minecraft, there was no Big Bang Theory, no IT Crowd.
+In 2001 there was no Minecraft, there was no Big Bang Theory, no IT Crowd.
 I'll say that again.
-[A world before the IT Crowd.](https://www.youtube.com/user/ITCrowdChannel)
+[A world before the IT Crowd.](https://www.youtube.com/user/ITCrowdChannel) People didn't _really_ make multi-mega-movies based on computer games.

-![MinecraftCarta](images/13508901354-thumb.jpg)

 I imagine the actual formulation of the Manifesto as something like the Council of Nicea.
-(The Councl of Nicea?
+(The Council of Nicea?
 A fourth century council of bishops who met to work out what Christians should believe; the Nicene Creed.
 They didn't ship the final version by the end of the council...)

 Like theologians, we - Rupert and Harry - have no direct contact with the writers.
 In our case, because we're too lazy and too shy to mail them.
 So we can't know directly why the content of the agile manifesto is as it is, but we can attempt an analysis, using the tools of literary criticism, and guesswork.

 ![Text?
 A library](images/4335376117-thumb.jpg)

 What, then, are the apocrypha?
-Well, they are those texts which were around at the same time as holy writ, but did not make it in.
+Well, they are those texts and practises which were around at the same time as holy writ, but did not make it in.

-Extreme programming was two years old.
+The essay [cathedral and bazaar](http://www.catb.org/esr/writings/cathedral-bazaar/cathedral-bazaar/) by Eric S. Raymond was four.

 The [Psychology of Computer Programming](http://www.amazon.co.uk/The-Psychology-Computer-Programming-Anniversary/dp/0932633420) by Gerald Weinburg was already 30.
 (Go read that.
 His concept of ego-less programming is ace.)

-The essay [cathedral and bazaar](http://www.catb.org/esr/writings/cathedral-bazaar/cathedral-bazaar/) by Eric S. Raymond was four.
+Post-it (tm) notes were 24 years old!
+Invented bySpencer Silver of 3M, launched in 1977...

+Extreme programming was two years old.
+This fine conference had run.
+Once.

 Scrum was fifteen years old.
 (Yes, we were surprised too.
 The word itself was six or seven years old.)